How to build integrations effectively (5 best practices)

 While the benefits of product integrations are clear, the best ways to build them can be ambiguous.

-We’ll help you navigate this uncertainty by breaking down 5 best practices for building any customer-facing integration.
+We’ll help you navigate this uncertainty by breaking down 5 best practices for building a customer-facing integration.

 Adopt a rigorous approach to prioritizing your integrations